abusesa/abusehelper/docs/Harmonization.md

 |test|This is a type for testing purposes.|
 |vulnerable service|This type refers to poorly configured or vulnerable network service, which may be abused by a third party.
 For example, these services relate to open proxies, open dns resolvers, network time servers (ntp) or character generation services (chargen), simple network management services (snmp).
 In addition, to specify the network service and its potential abuse, one should use the protocol, port and description attributes for that purpose respectively.|

-## Topic or Provider Specific Elements
+## Topic or Provider Specific Attributes

 Since the basic idea of an ontology is to specify a core language, which is able to communicate the relevant aspects of a topic in an effective manner, it leaves room for topic specific lexemes outside the generic terminology.
 In the context of abuse reporting, this is especially true with emerging trends, where a single source may start reporting on a topic and other follow suit.
 Previously, we listed some of these keys such as "dns version" or "notified by" as part of the ontology.